z33kz33k/mtg/README.md

 Then, I quit (Arena).

-Now, the main focus is `decks` package and `yt` module (parsing data on youtubers' decks from YT videos descriptions).
+Now, the main focus is `deck` and `yt` packages (parsing data on youtubers' decks from YT videos descriptions).

 ### What works